JfHxV/Zecoar-Modpack/README.md

 E-EX
 B-Normal

 **Notes**

 1. <span id="ref1_en">If you add a mod yourself, it may cause the game to crash, so before adding it, make sure it does not conflict with the mods in the modpack.</span>
-2. The shaderpack "ComplementaryReimagined" is belong to EminGT.Any problem about this shaderpack is entirely under the responsibility of the author of Zecoar Modpack.
+2. The shaderpack "[Complementary Reimgained](https://modrinth.com/shader/complementary-reimagined)" is belong to EminGT.Any problem about this shaderpack is entirely under the responsibility of the author of Zecoar Modpack.

-**More interesting things**

-Classic modpack too boring?
-We have gameplay EX pack, [Click to know more](https://github.com/ZfIxV/Zecoar-Modpack-EX/README.md)

-**Like our resourcepack？**

-Our resourcepack will be independent of the Zecoar Modpack starting from 1.21, and you can use it in the corresponding version.
-Please rest assured that you can still see it in the Zecoar Modpack after 1.21.[Click to know more](https://github.com/ZfIxV/Zarba-Respack/tree/main/README.md)
+3. The shaderpack "Complementary Reimgained" require high graphics card, low configuration users please use the shaderpacks which import by users.
+3. If you are a MC server owner,welcome to use my modpack as a server client, you can also ask me to customize the client(base on Zecoar Modpack).

 **Feedback**